Converting PowerPoint into video is a challenge for many presenters, marketers, trainers, students, and teachers.

 When using PowerPoint directly, one thing you may want to do before saving a presentation into a video file, particularly for online streaming, is adding a narration or pointers to mimic a live experience.

-To record a narration or pointers, use the “Record Slideshow” option in under “Slideshow” tab.
+To record narration or pointers, use the “Record Slideshow” option under the “Slideshow” tab.
 Then check the “Narrations and laser pointer” box.

 Once ready to save the finished presentation, here’s how to convert PowerPoint to video.

 - In the ‘File’ menu, choose ‘Save & Send’.
 (In PowerPoint 2013 version choose ‘Export’ )

 - Set the video quality settings as ‘Computer & HD Displays’.
 I recommend selecting this option no matter the purpose of your video.
 It will produce an HD quality video output which is the accepted standard nowadays.

 - Then check or uncheck ‘Don’t Use Recorded Timings and Narrations’ to use or discard them.